If you invested $1,000 in Amazon in 1997, here's how much you'd have now

+E-commerce giant Amazon reached an astounding market cap of $1 trillion Tuesday, becoming the second-ever publicly traded U.S. company to hit this mark, after Apple.
+Analysts say Amazon's diverse portfolio and continual expansion have helped drive up its valuation.
+Some even see a path to $2 trillion.

-It's been almost a year since Amazon closed its deal to purchase Whole Foods and the verdict is in for shareholders of the online retail giant.
-Amazon's stock has more than doubled over the past year, outperforming other publicly traded grocery chains by a wide margin.
+It's been almost a year since Amazon closed its deal to purchase Whole Foods and Amazon's stock has more than doubled over the past year, outperforming other publicly traded grocery chains by a wide margin.
 Since the Amazon-Whole Food deal closed, the S&P 500 index has been up 18 percent.

-That's better than all of the market's five most popular, best-performing tech stocks, Facebook, Apple, Amazon, Netflix and Alphabet's Google, as well as Ebay.
+That's better than the so-called FAANG stocks, plus Ebay – which debuted in that same period.
 Apple's gain, which was the second highest at a nearly 58,000 percent, is notable, but it also had a 17-year head start and its return is still less than half of Amazon's.

 It's also worth noting that Amazon began as an online bookstore before it grew and diversified.
 Barnes & Noble, another book retailer, has seen the value of its stock go down nearly by half.